 SEC vs. McKinley Mortgage Co.
 LLC, et. al.

 An E3 principal (through E3) was engaged as Independent Monitor and Independent Manager through a Final Judgment entered by the US District Court for the Eastern District of California, Sacramento Division.
 The Independent Monitor/Independent Manager worked to initially identify monitorship assets and liabilities and to assess business operations and continues to work diligently to monetize monitorship estate assets to communicate with investors, and to maximize the value of the asset portfolio, which involves hundreds of assets located throughout the United States (including Alaska and Hawaii) and Mexico.
-At present, nearly $10.5 million of distributions have been made to investors.
+At present, over $19.6 million of distributions have been made to investors.

 SEC vs. Blackhawk Manager, LLC, ISR Capital, LLC, et. al.